 In order to allow the public instant access to this comprehensive plan, the Bay-Lake Regional Planning Commission established an ArcGIS Online Story Map.
 The Story Map is an interactive version of the Town's plan that may be updated on an as needed basis.
-The ArcGIS Online Story Map for the Town of Gibraltar Comprehensive Plan is accessible via the link below or by using the following QR code.
+The ArcGIS Online Story Map for the Town of Gibraltar Comprehensive Plan is accessible via the link below or by scanning the adjacent QR code using your mobile device.